 DIVINE WORD COLLEGE

-Annual Fire Safety Report and Annual Security Report
+2020 Annual Fire Safety and Security Report

 Divine Word College established the Emergency Planning Committee in 2000 to assist the administration of Divine Word College in providing for the welfare and safety of the College community.
 The Committee meets regularly and keeps current on security issues and emergency trends.
 The Committee annually reviews its fire safety and emergency response policies.